gomorpheus/morpheus-docs/provisioning/automation/tasks/taskResults.rst

     Results Task Output
       ``json value: pong``

+:Python:
+Python tasks can access the results dictionary directly:``results[key]``.
+To pass the results of a Python task to the next task within a workflow add the results as a value within the results dictionary.
+For example ``results['taskcode'] = 'Hello World'`` where 'taskcode' is the code of the task.

 Results are available for all tasks executed in a workflow.
 For example, instead of using just one Tasks results in another Task, we can use all of the Task Results from the tasks above in a single task inside a workflow.
 :Multiple Task Results:
   Results Task Script
      .. code-block:: bash